retrosnob/Topic-Assignments/Topic_05.md

 1. State which set of prefixes, the binary or the denary prefixes, is commonly used in the follow circumstances.
 Justify your answer.
     1. Communication / Network Traffic
     1. Storage

+### 5.4
+1. Explain how a binary number can be converted to its additive inverse (negative form) using two's complement.
+Illustrate your process using the example $89$.